Skip to main content Skip to footer

 3) there are no other concerns as to the person’s character which have arisen since the grant of indefinite leave which might cast doubt on the decision to grant settlement.

-The permitted absence limits of 450 days for an application to naturalise under the 5 year route, or 270 days under the 3 year route, are not cast in stone.
 It is possible to have absences above these limits if there is a good reason for any absence and, for particularly high absences, that additional residence criteria are met.
-The Home Office are sympathetic to absences connected with a medical or compassionate nature.
+The Home Office are sympathetic to absences connected with a medical or compassionate nature when considering application for British citizenship.

-EEA nationals and their family members must hold settled status through the EU Settlement Scheme, otherwise their application will be refused.
-They must have held this permission for at least 12 months if applying under the 5 year route (above).
-However, if they were granted settled status less than 12 months ago but also acquired permanent residence through the EEA Economic Area Regulations 2016, they can supply evidence of the grant of PR when applying to naturalise as a British citizen and therefore may be eligible to apply immediately.
-The Home Office's position is not to further question the lawfulness of an applicant's residency where the hold PR through European laws.
+They must have held this permission for at least 12 months if applying through the 5 year route (above).
+However, if they were granted settled status less than 12 months ago, but also acquired permanent residence through the EEA Economic Area Regulations 2016, they can supply evidence of the grant of PR when applying to naturalise as a British citizen and therefore may be eligible to apply immediately.

 It was previously possible, when applying for recognition of the right to permanent residence, to ask the Home Office to issue a letter "back-dating" the grant of permanent residence.
 What this meant in practice was that a successful applicant would not then necessarily have had to wait a full 12 months after the issue of the biometric residence permit before applying to naturalise as a British citizen.